Liminal Overview beta

 yield* L.user`Where is the pot of gold?`

-// Infer and append a model reply.
+// Infer and append an assistant message.

-const inference = yield* L.assistant
+const loc = yield* L.assistant

 State Management